DmxLarchey/Kruskal-AlmostFull/README.md

   | af_lift : (∀ a, af (R↑a)) → af R.
 ```

-To be complete, the classical property of WQOs is stated (and proved) as:
+To be complete, the property classically characterising WQOs is stated (and proved) as
 ```coq
 af_recursion : af R → ∀f : nat → X, ∃ₜ n, ∃ i j, i < j < n ∧ R fᵢ fⱼ
 ```